 The 6 Different Kart Racing Classes

-This category is reserved for kid karting, the affectionately-named past-time for children to first jump into this motorsport.
-You’ll also find these 50cc engines, unrestricted, on adult rental karts and the like.
+This category is reserved for kid karting, the affectionately-named pastime for children to first jump into motorsport.
+You’ll also find these 50cc engines, although unrestricted, on some adult rental karts.
 But as far as races go, kids will dominate this class.

-As an example, within 50cc kid karting you’ll find the IAME Comer C51 series and Honda GX35 series, with the more niche Rotax series (typically with different engine displacement, however).
+As an example, within 50cc kid karting you’ll find the IAME Comer C51 series and Honda GX35 series, along with the more niche Rotax series (although typically with different engine displacement).

-In the US, kids can first start karting when they’re age 5, and this class stretches until they turn 7-years-old.
-Some places might use weight classifications, but most race series and classes will split everything up using age gaps.
+In the US, kids can first start karting when they’re age 5, and this class stretches until they turn 7 years old.
+Some places might use weight classifications, but most race series and classes will split everything up using age groups.

-Beginner kart drivers in this category will use what’s called a restricted or limited 50cc engine on their kart, to keep speeds around the 30mph mark.
-As they build their experience within this category, however, they have the option of their engine being unrestricted so that they can enter intermediate or advanced kid kart races, hitting in the realms of 40 or 50mph!
+Beginner kart drivers in this category will use what’s called a restricted or limited 50cc engine on their kart, to keep top speeds around the 30 mph mark.
+As they build their experience within this category, they have the option of their engine being unrestricted so that they can enter intermediate or advanced kid kart races, hitting speeds in the realms of 40 or 50 mph.

-You’re very likely to find the Micro (age 7-9) and Mini (age 9-12) classes.
-This is the same regardless of the engine manufacturer you use due to the fact that IAME and RoK, the two biggest engine manufacturers used in the cadet class, made appropriately named products to fit the new split.
+You’re very likely to find the Micro (age 7-9) and Mini (age 9-12) classes here.
+This is the same regardless of the engine manufacturer you use, due to the fact that IAME and Rok, the two biggest engine manufacturers used in the cadet class, made appropriately named products to fit the new split.

-This race class is split into many strands, as I outlined with the 50cc kid karting above, and the biggest ones are the IAME Micro and Mini Swift, plus the RoK Micro and Mini Vortex.
-The Micro engines reach 50mph, and the Mini engines can hit up to 60mph.
+This race class is split into many strands, similar to the 50cc kid karting class, and the biggest ones are the IAME Micro and Mini Swift, plus the Rok Micro and Mini Vortex.
+The Micro engines reach 50 mph, and the Mini engines can hit up to 60 mph.

 In order to accurately asses a driver’s ability and to make sure that they’re placed into the correct experience level bracket, you can expect there to be some forms of kart driving tests before they’re officially entered into the race.
 Otherwise, everybody races in the category that their engine fits into, and this is seen more commonly in the older age brackets of karting.

-You may or may not see this racing class, and it highly depends on your local racing scene.
+You may or may not see this racing class in your area, as it largely depends on your local racing scene.
 It’s considered the stepping stone between lower engine displacements and the highly popular, most commonly seen 125cc engines.

-Now, I think your first question might be something like “but what does TaG mean?”.
-Let me answer that for you!
-TaG is a very common term in the karting world, and it stands for ‘Touch and Go’.
+TaG is a very common term in the karting world, and it stands for ‘Touch and Go.’
 They’re electric-start karts without a shifting feature, making them highly attractive for the simplicity of the rigs.